 Understanding the need for sleep is a relatively new research field.
 Scientists continue to study what happens to the body during sleep and why the process of sleep is so essential.
 We do know that sleep is necessary to:

 - restore energy

 - allow the brain to process new information

 We also know what happens when the body doesn't get enough sleep.
 Sleep deprivation can cause a range of mental and physical problems, including impaired ability to:

 This can result in serious problems in the workplace and at home.
-Furthermore, chronic sleep deprivation has been shown to increase the risk for serious health conditions such as diabetes, cardiovascular disease, obesity, and depression.
-It can also affect your immune system, reducing your body's ability to fight off infection and disease.
+Furthermore, chronic sleep deprivation has been shown to increase the risk for serious health conditions such as diabetes, cardiovascular disease, obesity, and depression, according to the Society for Cardiovascular Angiography and Interventions (SCAI).
+It can also affect your immune system, reducing your body's ability to fight off infections and diseases.